micheleusuelli/micheleusuelli.github.io/articles-html/dsapproaches/dsapproaches.md

 To choose and explain the approach, I defined a framework and adopted it on several projects at Microsoft.
 After having acquired some degree of empathy with my audience, I leveraged my **framework to shape the messages into simple explanations**.

-To illustrate this example, let's consider a sales forecasting problem.
-The objective is to forecast the sales of an item, to keep the example simple.
+To illustrate this example, let's use the sales forecasting problem.

 ## Key questions to understand the problem

-The assumption is that the problem is analytical in the sense that the data plays a major role.
-The starting point of the possible solution can be summarizes into three key areas:
+The problem is analytical in the sense that the data plays a major role.
+To solve this problem and similar ones, there are three inputs:

 - **Subject-matter expertise**: any human knowledge that can help solve the problem.
 More important than the knowledge per se, the key question is who are the Subject-Matter Experts (SME) who can provide the required information, and in what part of the solution process are they capable of providing their input.
-Examples of inputs is the knowledge of what promotions affect the sales, and the seasonality.
+Examples of inputs are the knowledge of what promotions affect the sales, and the seasonality.
 - **Live data**: any information that can help provide the answers to solve the problem.
 Examples of live data are the most recent sales volume and the time of the day and year.
 - **Historical data**: any information that can help the data scientist understand how to solve the problem.
 An example is the history of sales and promotions of the last 10 years.